-Health Education and Disease Management Programs
+Health Education and Disease Management Program Incentives

-Alliance Medi-Cal members who do not have other health insurance are eligible to participate in member incentive programs.
-Members need to meet program criteria and must be eligible during the time the service is being provided by their PCP.
-These incentives are provided in conjunction with the Alliance Health Education and Disease Management programs and are designed to support and encourage members' efforts for engaging in healthy behaviors that improve their health outcomes.
-The impact of each incentive will be assessed by the Alliance at the end of the year.
-Please visit the Alliance Health Education and Disease
+These incentives are provided with the Alliance Health Education and Disease Management programs and are designed to support and encourage members' efforts for engaging in healthy behaviors that improve their health outcomes.
+The impact of each incentive will be assessed by the Alliance annually.
+Please visit the Alliance Health Rewards Program website for additional information Members can earn rewards for participating in the following health education programs: